-Durham County Library will host Art With the Experts: Education and Public Programming Options at 7:00 p.m. on Monday, May 23, at Main Library, 300 N. Roxboro St.
+Durham County Library will host a presentation on the mountains and waterways of Durham’s Sister Cities at 3 p.m. on Saturday, June 18, in the first floor auditorium of Main Library, 300 N. Roxboro St.

 Author Archive | Durham County Library

 Durham County Library will host a Murder Mystery Event at 3:00 p.m. on Saturday, June 18, at South Regional Library, 4505 S. Alston Ave.

 Durham County Library will host a summer time workout program for teens this June.
 The program is free and open to teens, no registration required.

 Durham County Library will celebrate the start of Summer Reading 2016 with the Kickoff on Saturday, June 11 from 10 a.m. to 1 p.m. at Northgate Mall, 1058 W. Club Blvd.
 The festivities will take place on the Plaza, which is on the theater end of the mall.
 This fun-filled celebration is free and open […]

 The Durham community is invited to help Durham County Library officially launch Summer Reading 2016 with the Summer Reading Kickoff on Saturday, June 11 from 10 a.m. to 1 p.m. at Northgate Mall, 1058 W. Club Blvd.
 The festivities will take place on the Plaza, which is on the theater end of the mall.
 This […]

 Durham County Library presents Senior Game Day: Brain Awareness Edition hosted by Duke Institute for Brain Sciences on Wednesday, June 15, at 1 p.m. at Southwest Regional Library, 3605 Shannon Rd.